 Learn how to invest in the growing artificial intelligence market, which is projected to reach nearly US$1 trillion in value by 2028.

-Grand View Research estimates that there will be massive growth from AI over the next several years, with revenues reaching nearly US$1 trillion in 2028, up from only US$93.53 billion in 2021.
+Grand View Research estimates that there will be massive growth from AI over the next several years, with revenues reaching more than US$1.8 trillion in 2030, up from US$93.53 billion in 2021.

 Meanwhile, a report from the McKinsey Global Institute predicts that the potential value of AI could reach US$13 trillion annually by 2030.
 With a large majority of companies across nine business functions in 19 industries making investments, AI has the potential for over 400 use cases and applications, such as regression analysis, statistical inference, clustering and recurrent neural networks.